Budget Document and Summary

 As shown in the following graph, property tax is the City’s largest source of revenue, making up 75% of total general fund revenues.
 The remaining non-property tax revenue comes from shared revenue from the State of Wisconsin, room taxes, user fees, licenses, permits, and fines, and investment income.
 The following illustrates the components of City revenues, view graph.

 Although certain activities and costs included in the General Fund are partially supported by user fees, the majority of operating costs are covered by property taxes.
 Property taxes also go to fund other purposes, primarily repayment of debt issued to pay for large capital costs (roads, stormwater, etc.).
 The Water and Wastewater Utilities are funded through utility charges - customers are charged on the utility bill according to usage.
-The following illustrates the breakdown of the 2020 general fund budget by type of spending, view graph.
+The following illustrates the breakdown of the 2021 total city budget by type of spending, view graph.

 The total 2021 City budget, anticipating all spending, including general City operations, water and sewer utilities, ongoing capital costs (streets, stormwater, etc.), and payments on debt, is approximately $94.9 million.